What water and algae colors reveal about your wastewater lagoon's health

 Clear sparkling green, blue, or brown: A lagoon with clear sparkling water is healthy and has sufficient lagoon DO.
 Some green lagoon algae growth around the edges during the hottest summer months is acceptable.

 Pea soup green or green streaks: There is an overabundance of microscopic and/or blue-green lagoon algae (cyanobacteria), which may be accompanied by foul odors.
-(Blue-green algae blooms create microcystin, the bacteria that rendered the water supply in Toledo, Ohio, undrinkable in August of 2014.)
 This indicates low pH and low lagoon DO, and may cause high TSS in the effluent.
-For more information on how to fix this problem, see our blog on Wastewater Lagoon Algae Control.
+For more information on how to fix this problem, see our blog on Lagoon Algae Prevention and Control.

 Clear: Possibly excess ammonia or sulfide toxicity coming from anaerobically digesting sludge.
 It could also be an indication that lagoon DO and pH are falling.
-For more information on how to lower lagoon ammonia levels, see our article on Evaluating 4 Lagoon Ammonia Treatment Solutions, and learn about our NitrOx® system for cost-effective lagoon ammonia removal.
+For more information on lagoon ammonia, see our Lagoon Ammonia Solutions page and learn about our NitrOx® system for cost-effective lagoon ammonia removal.

 Red patches: Daphnia water fleas, which consume algae and bacteria, turn red when stressed due to lack of food (algae).
 This indicates insufficient lagoon DO.
 Read our article, Why are there red streaks in my lagoon? for more about Daphnia.